Wikipedia describes its origins this way:

 The club began as an effort to satirize the abuses of learning wherever they might be found, which led to The Memoirs of Martinus Scriblerus.

 We thought an informal association of established authors sounded about right for this day and age.
-Membership criteria are linked from the Navbar, under the heading Membership.
+Membership criteria are laid out under Membership.